Surgical Procedures: Axillary Lymph Node Dissection

 - Gauze pads (4x4) and 1-inch paper tape, which can both be found at your local supermarket or pharmacy.
 These can be used to cover the incision.

 - A specimen cup to measure fluid from the drain.
 This should be given to you by hospital staff before going home.

 - Clean, comfy pillow(s) to put under your arm while sitting or to help with positioning at night.

 - You may have constipation after surgery.
 Over-the-counter medications, adding fiber to your diet, exercise (as simple as walking) and fluids may ease constipation.
 Ask your health-care team about over-the-counter medications that may work for you.

 If you have a post-surgical bandage, remove per your surgeon's instructions (often within 48 hours).
 Once the bandage is removed, you may shower but do not scrub the incision.
 To dry, carefully pat the incision with a clean towel.
 Avoid lotions, powders or deodorant on or near the incision during the first 1-2 weeks until it is fully closed.

-Most surgeons use dissolvable sutures so you won't see any sutures and they don't need to be removed.
-On the outside, some surgeons use surgical glue over the incision to give added protection, others use paper tape called "steri-strips," while some use nothing at all.
+Most surgeons use dissolvable sutures inside your body, which will go away on their own.
+On the outside, your surgeon may use surgical glue, paper tape called "steri-strips" or nothing at all.
 Both glue and steri-strips can get wet in the shower.